-Excellencies, Speakers of parliament, esteemed guests,
+Excellencies, Speakers of parliament, Esteemed guests, Ladies and gentlemen,

 It is an honour to join the United Nations Secretary-General and the President of the Austrian National Council in officially opening the Fifth World Conference of Speakers of Parliament.

 We, the parliamentary community, together with our partners, the United Nations, and global leaders and notable activists, have been gathering at this unique forum every five years since the 2000 Millennium Summit to reinforce a parliamentary dimension to global governance.